Skip to content

 Clickbait without payoff.
 "This Video Will Change Your Life" works exactly once.
 Viewers who feel tricked leave fast, tanking your retention and future reach.

 Ignoring mobile display.
-Over 70% of YouTube watch time is on mobile.
+Many viewers browse YouTube on mobile.
 If your title gets cut off, the hook is gone.
-Test how your title renders at 50–55 characters.
+Test how your title renders before publishing.

 How to Test Your Titles Before Publishing